ZecHub/zechub/site/usingzec/wallets.md

 ## Desktop Wallets

-Desktop wallets are downloadable apps that can operate from Windows, MacOS, Linux, etc. These apps allow users to interact with ZEC on their desktop devices.
+Desktop wallets are downloadable apps if you want that access you ZEC from Windows, MacOS, or Linux.

 ## Hardware Wallets